sikichlabs/appsec-train/Lesson 05 - API3 2023 Broken Object Property Level Authorization (BOPLA).md

 8. Click on the repeater tab and you should see the request ready to be tweaked.

 9. Next change the HTTP Method from "GET" to "PUT" (which is used when modifying an object in REST APIs).
 Add a simple JSON payload that updates the "status" to "returned".
 Then click on "Send".
+(NOTE: there needs to be a blank line between the request header and the request payload.)

    ![image-20240507190144746](Files/image-20240507190144746.png)